-In all such cases, the Title IX Coordinator will weigh the Complainant's requests against the University's obligation to provide a safe, non-discriminatory environment for all students, employees and visitors, including the Complainant.
-A decision to maintain confidentiality does not mean that confidentiality can be absolutely guaranteed in all circumstances, but only that all efforts will be undertaken to keep information confidential consistent with law.
+In all such cases, the Title IX Coordinator will weigh the Complainant's requests against the University's obligation to provide a safe, non-discriminatory environment for all students, employees, and visitors, including the Complainant.
+A decision to maintain confidentiality does not mean that confidentiality can be guaranteed in all circumstances, but only that all efforts will be undertaken to keep the information confidential and consistent with the law.